nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 # Predictions

-We set the ICs to be 3500000 red squirrels and 10000 grey squirrels which should roughly reflect the squirrel population in 1930 which is the year when importing and releasing grey squirrels became illegal$^{[11]}$.
+We set the ICs to be 3500000 red squirrels and 10000 grey squirrels which should roughly reflect the squirrel population in 1930 which is the year when importing and releasing grey squirrels became *illegal*$^{[11]}$(British Red Squirrel, n.d.).

 - The 3.5 million red squirrel population IC is reasonable as that was the rough estimate of the red squirrels prior to competition with grey squirrels as described in the introduction.
 - The 10 thousand grey squirrel population in 1930 is a rough estimate of how the population increased from marginal imports throughout the UK from 1870s to 1930.